LaunchCodeEducation/web-fundamentals/class-prep/4/review.md

 3. Which attribute can you use to specify a default value to be sent to the server when a form is submitted?

 4. What are the differences between GET and POST requests?
 When do you want to use each?
 What attribute of the `form` element is used to specify the type of request you'll be making?

+5. Describe a situation in which each of the following HTTP status codes might be received by a browser: 200, 404, 405, 500